 The nature of a studio art course requires students to be productive during class.
 Missing classes will require students to catch up on their own, which can easily become overwhelming.
-Please refer to Canvas to check for any pertinent information when not in class.
+Please refer to my website to check for any pertinent information when not in class.
 School policy states that 6 truants or 11 tardies equals a drop.
 Be in class!
 Studio art courses need class time to complete projects.
+Many projects require materials and tools that are only readily available in the classroom.
 Missing a lot of classes can quickly become overwhelming and may affect your classwork!
 Additionally, each project builds on techniques and content learned from previous projects.
-You are required to spend additional time outside of class on your artworks equal to the amount of time spent in each period.